microsoft/FluidFramework/server/routerlicious/README.md

 ## Getting Started

-To get started in Prague, we suggest that you build a [component](../chaincode/README.md).
-Visit the [chaincode directory](../chaincode/README.md) and use [Yo Prague](../tools/generator-prague/README.md) bootstrapper.
+To get started with Prague, we suggest that you [build a component](https://praguedocs.azurewebsites.net/get-started/build-a-component.html) using the [Yo Prague](https://praguedocs.azurewebsites.net/get-started/yo-prague.html) bootstrapper.

 If you want to dive into the Prague internals, keep reading below.